 “If you see a charge you don’t recognize on your credit card bill, you should start by contacting the merchant listed on the statement to clarify the charge before filing a formal dispute.”

-Here is a common real-world scenario: someone in your household — a spouse, parent, or adult child — enrolls in a Humana plan and sets up automatic payments using your shared credit card.
-Two months later, you spot a mysterious “hum compben e mer credit card charge” and panic.
+Consider this common real-world scenario: someone in your household — a spouse, parent, or adult child — enrolls in a Humana plan and sets up automatic payments using your shared credit card.
+Two months later, you spot a mysterious “hum compben e mer credit card charge” and assume fraud.
 Before disputing it, ask every authorized user on the account whether they signed up for any Humana insurance product.
-This simple step resolves the majority of “unrecognized” hum compben charges without needing to call anyone.
+This simple step resolves the vast majority of “unrecognized” hum compben charges without a single phone call.

 What Is Hum Compben?
 The Company Behind the Charge

 “Hum compben” stands for Humana Comprehensive Benefits, a billing entity within Humana Inc. that handles premium collection across all of Humana’s insurance product lines.
-This is not a separate company — it is Humana’s internal payment processing arm.
+This is not a separate company — it is Humana’s internal payment processing arm, registered as a merchant with major card networks (Visa, Mastercard, American Express, and Discover).

 Humana Inc. (NYSE: HUM) is one of the largest health insurance providers in the United States.
-The company reported approximately $111 billion in consolidated revenue for fiscal year 2024, according to its annual report filed with the U.S. Securities and Exchange Commission (SEC).
+The company reported approximately $111.9 billion in consolidated revenue for fiscal year 2024, according to its annual 10-K filing with the U.S. Securities and Exchange Commission (SEC).
 Humana serves approximately 17 million medical members and offers products in all 50 states.

 “Humana is one of the nation’s largest health and well-being companies, offering a wide range of insurance products and health and wellness services.”